janapavlasek/multi-robot-svbp/README.md

 # multi-robot-svbp

-This repository is a supplementry for [torch-bp](https://github.com/janapavlasek/torch-bp).
-The code contains python scripts that runs experiments for multi-robot collision test in different environments using the belief propogation algorihtms in `torch-bp`.
+This repository is an application using [torch-bp](https://github.com/janapavlasek/torch-bp).
+The code contains Python scripts that run experiments for multi-robot collision tests in different environments using the belief propagation algorithms in `torch-bp`.
 This code accompanies the paper *Stein variational belief propagation for multi-robot coordination*.
 Please [cite us](#citation) if you use this code for your research.

 Visit [*Project Webpage*](https://progress.eecs.umich.edu/projects/stein-bp/) for more details about the project.